krother/python_testing_tutorial/articles/unit_tests.md

 It fails, because there is a bug in the test file.

-Fix the test code, so that the test passes.
+Fix the *test code*, so that the test passes.

 ----